itsadityakr/cocos-creator-2d/README.md

 <img src="./project1/thumbnail.gif" alt="project preview" width="200">

 **Overview:**
 This project demonstrates how to spawn a prefab dynamically and update its label using a counter.
-Every time a button is clicked, a new box is created and added to a UI panel with a unique number based on the counter.
+Every time a button is clicked, a new box is created and added to a UI panel with a unique number.

 **What This Project Does:**

 * Spawns a prefab each time the button is clicked.
 * Adds the prefab to a UI panel.
 * Displays a unique number on each prefab via Label.

+**What We Learned:**

+* How to use the `@property` decorator to expose script variables in the Cocos Editor.
+* How to instantiate prefabs dynamically using `cc.instantiate`.
+* How to parent objects using `.parent =`.
+* How to find child nodes using `.children[0]`.
+* How to update label text using `.getComponent(cc.Label).string`.
+* How to auto-increment numbers using `counter++`.

 ---